ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnInteracted Function

-This function will be called when the player interacts with the `SHOP_TRIGGER`.
+The `OnInteracted` function will be called when the player interacts with the `SHOP_TRIGGER`.
 The function will check to make sure `inTrigger` is true, indicating that the player is inside the `SHOP_TRIGGER` volume.

 ```lua
 local function OnInteracted(trigger, obj)